Chad Muska: 1994–1996: Maple, Toy Machine, Welcome to Hell

 Maple was Muska's first-ever skateboard deck company and he appeared in the 1994 video Rites of Passage.
 At the time, Muska was homeless and living on the beach, with no conception of what the future held for him.

 After parting ways with Maple, Muska joined Toy Machine, which is prestigious among professional skateboarders.
 Muska became a leading member of the Toy Machine team, facilitating Elissa Steamer's sponsorship, and was a team member alongside Ed Templeton, Mike Maldonado, Jamie Thomas, and Brian Anderson.
 According to skateboarding journalist Adam Salo, in 2009: "In '95–'96, Toy Machine was one of the most respected and emulated teams in skateboarding."

 Muska filmed for the Welcome to Hell video, a 1996 project primarily driven by Thomas, and he was expected to receive the highly regarded last part of the video.
-However, his part was only shown at the premiere and was omitted from the public video release due to an altercation with both Templeton and Thomas—a skull was placed over his face in the video case artwork.
+However, the video premiere was cancelled on the evening of, and his part was omitted from the public video release due to an altercation with both Templeton and Thomas that same night—a skull was placed over his face in the video case artwork.